Bhojpuri literature

 Bhojpuri literature (Kaithi: 𑂦𑂷𑂔𑂣𑂳𑂩𑂲 𑂮𑂰𑂯𑂱𑂞𑂹𑂨; Devanagari: भोजपुरी साहित्य; IAST: Bhojpurī Sāhitya) includes literature written in Bhojpuri language.
 Bhojpuri has developed over a course of 1300 years, the development of the language started in 7th century.
 The earliest form of Bhojpuri can be seen in the writings of Siddha Saints and Charyapada.
 Distinct literary traditions in Bhojpuri language date back to medieval periods when saints and bhakts of the region adapted a mixed language for their works.

 Lorikayan, or the story of Veer Lorik, is a famous Bhojpuri folklore of Eastern Uttar Pradesh.
 Bhikhari Thakur's Bidesiya is another famous book.
+Beyond the Indian subcontinent, vibrant Bhojpuri oral literary traditions, particularly through folk song and its adaptations like Chutney music, persist and evolve within the diaspora communities in countries such as Mauritius and Trinidad and Tobago.

+The first modern book published in Bhojpuri was Baarah Maasi in 1728 CE, written by Lakhan Sen using Kaithi script.
+It was about collection of Bhojpuri songs.
 The first Bhojpuri novel Bindiã was written in 1956 by Ram Nath Pandey.
 It was published by Bhojpuri Sansad, Jagatganj, Varanasi.